AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-about.md

 </html>
 ```

 Adding the viewer to such a page is similar to the steps for fixed size embedding.
-The only difference is that you need to override the fixed sizing from the default viewer CSS with the size set in relative units.
+The only difference is that you must override the fixed sizing from the default viewer CSS with the size set in relative units.

 1. Adding the viewer JavaScript file to your web page.
 1. Defining the container `DIV`.